 Company Responsibilities

-1. Company agrees to interconnect the Plant to the Company Electric System by means of the Company Installed Facilities and the Operator Interconnecting Facilities.
+1. Subject to the issuance by the Operator and the receipt of Company of the Notice to Proceed with Interconnection, Company agrees to interconnect the Plant to the Company Electric System by means of the Company Installed Facilities and the Operator Interconnecting Facilities.
 The Parties agree that, as of the date of the execution of this Agreement, no Network Upgrades are required in order to interconnect the Plant to the Company Electric System.
 A simple one-line drawing illustrating the connection of the Plant to the Company Electric System, along with a location map indicating the location of the Site, are attached hereto as Appendix A1 and A2 respectively and are hereby incorporated into this Agreement.

 2. Company shall design, engineer, construct, procure, and install, as Direct Assignment Facilities the Company Installed Facilities, which have substantively been described in Appendix A.